squirrelsoftcompany/LD48/README.md

-# Template
+# LD48

-Here's a very short template of Unity3D's project.
+Source code of SquirrelSoft company's LD48 entry.

-# Version of Unity3D
+## Version of Unity3D

-Version of Unity3D's used : 2019.1.0f2
+Version of Unity3D's used : 2021.1.3f1

-# Warnings
+## Warnings

 :warning: This project is using git-lfs.
 You must have git-lfs on your computer.
 Go [here](https://help.github.com/en/articles/installing-git-large-file-storage) to know what to do.